Hazleton long barrows: Description

 Hazleton long barrows consist of two separate cairns: Hazleton North Cairn and Hazleton South Cairn.
 Both cairns are located north of Hazleton village, approximately 250 metres above Ordnance Datum.
 The bedrock is fine-grained limestone of the Great Oolite Group, dating from the Middle Jurassic.
 Substantial springs were located a kilometre away from the east of Hazleton North Cairn, flowing south-eastwards to the Sherbourne Brook and eventually the River Thames.

 The North Cairn was the better-preserved of the two, as the Royal Commission on the Historical Monuments of England aerial photograph shows.
 It was a trapezoidal earthwork 63 metres in length and with a maximum width of 22 metres, and is aligned west-south-west – east-north-east.
-It was excavated between 1979 and 1982 by an archaeology team lead by Alan Saville.
-After the removal of the ploughsoil, the shape of North Cairn appeared as an 'elongated, tapering rectangle some 53 m long x 19-8 m wide'.
+It was excavated between 1979 and 1982 by an archaeology team led by Alan Saville.
+After the removal of the ploughsoil, the shape of North Cairn appeared as an 'elongated, tapering rectangle some 53 m long x 19–8 m wide'.
 Analysis of samples from the buried land surface on which Hazleton North was constructed showed that it was built in an abandoned arable area where large trees such as beech and oak were scarce.
 To acquire stone for constructing the cairn, two quarries were used adjacent to the tomb, one to the west and the other to the east.

 Unlike Hazleton North Cairn that had been fully excavated by the end of the 1982 season, South Cairn remains an intact earthwork that has not been archaeologically investigated apart from two exploratory trenches made across it in 1980.
 This oval-shaped barrow is 50 metres long (northwest to southeast), a maximum width of 24.4 metres (southwest to northeast) and is 0.9 metres in height.